 9. Reward yourself.

 Let’s say that you need to develop a proposal, fix a bug on your app, or discover ways to innovate your business.
-You block out two hours for this personal venture as a top priority.
+You block out two hours for this personal venture as a top priority — occasionally, take a friend if you feel like it.
 And guess what?
 You’ll complete them under that timeframe.
 Now it’s time to reward yourself by going to the park, beach, or your balcony for some much-deserved R&R. Sit in your hot tub or sit by the pool if you don’t have time to hit the beach.

 I have a hard time not working.
 But it’s essential to rest, and it is beneficial to reward yourself.
 I read once that we need to finish many short term goals for good mental and physical health.